MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/failure-converting-to-managed-solution.md

 This behavior is by design.
 You can't install a managed solution when the following are true:

-- An component of the managed solution already exists as part of an unmanaged solution in the target environment
+- An component of the managed solution already exists as part of an unmanaged solution in the target environment.
-- The solution has been previously installed as an unmanaged solution, or the unmanaged solution was created in the target environment
+- The solution has been previously installed as an unmanaged solution, or the managed solution was exported from an unmanaged solution in the target environment.

 Some solution components don't support automatic conversion of unmanaged to managed state without setting the `ConvertToManaged` property.